DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 * Danika Dorakova, who is pouring drinks and serving patrons in **N2c.
 Taproom**;
 * Urwin Martikov, who is cooking bread and beet stew in **N2e.
 Kitchen**;
 * Brom and Bray Martikov, who are playing with toys in **N20.
 Boys' Bedroom**; and
 * Rictavio, who is telling stories to the patrons in **N2c.
-Taproom**, including Nikolai and Karl Wachter;
+Taproom**, including Nikolai and Karl Wachter.

 > [!profile]+ **Profile: Urwin Martikov**
 >